aj-2801/Fiber_DNS_SBT/README.md

 The `examples/` directory contains representative simulation outputs including:

-- videos of fibers settling and rotating in turbulence,
+- video of fibers settling and rotating in turbulence,
 - turbulence statistics,
 - dissipation-rate and velocity-fluctuation statistics.